Scottish Government Workforce Statistics December 2022

 The statistics show that:

-- the staff sickness level was 5.9 average working days lost (AWDL) per staff year in the 12 month period ending September 2021, compared with 6.8 AWDL for the 12 month period ending September 2020.
-This equates to a loss of 2.6% of working days in the 12 month period ending September 2021
+- The staff sickness level was 8.1 average working days lost (AWDL) per staff year in the 12 month period ending December 2022, compared with 6.5 AWDL for the 12 month period ending December 2021.
+This equates to a loss of 3.6% of working days in the 12 month period ending December 2022.

-- the proportion of directly employed staff providing diversity information has decreased for disability, ethnicity, marital status, religion and sexual orientation since the same period last year
+- The proportion of directly employed staff providing diversity information for disability remains the same since the same period last year.

 - full time equivalent numbers and headcounts in each directly employed staff category